Kubernetes

 • Reduce the disk used for storing the database data (what NuoDB calls its archive) to 5G.

-• Disable Hot Copy (online) backup, enabled by default but not needed for this quick start.
+• Disable Hot Copy (online) backup, which is enabled by default but not needed for this quick start.
 Enable a Storage Manager (SM) that does not run backups instead.

 • Reduce the very large defaults for CPU and memory resources.